-Rheumatoid arthritis is an inflammatory condition.
+Rheumatoid arthritis (RA) is an inflammatory condition.
 Some people with a gluten intolerance may feel that eating gluten causes their symptoms to flare up.

-Some people find that removing certain foods, such as those that cause inflammation, from their diet can help people control their rheumatoid arthritis (RA) symptoms.
+Some people find that removing certain foods, such as those that cause inflammation, from their diet can help them manage their RA symptoms.
 The foods that cause RA flares can differ from person to person.

-In people with celiac disease, which is a severe form of gluten intolerance, eating gluten can lead to inflammation in the body.
+In some cases, gluten might make RA inflammation worse, too.
 Therefore, avoiding gluten could help people with a gluten intolerance improve their RA symptoms.

-In this article, we look at the link between gluten and RA.
-We also discuss whether gluten can make the symptoms worse, as well as which foods to eat and avoid.
+This article looks at the link between gluten and RA.
+It also discusses whether gluten can make the symptoms worse, as well as which foods to eat and avoid.